Is the Arizona Master Naturalist Program right for you?

 2. Diversity of experienced naturalists vs. those new to the field

-3. Diversity of members from all communities, including those under represented in our field and programs
+3. Diversity of members from all communities, including those underrepresented in our field and programs

 4. Timely payment of the application fee

-7. Ability to contribute something new and relevant to our program
+5. Ability to contribute something new and relevant to our program

 The Arizona Master Naturalist Association seeks to engage a diversity of audiences in our communities.
 We wish to cultivate inclusivity and to make our programs welcoming and accessible to a diverse array of age, cultural, sexual orientation, economic, professional experience, and ethnic backgrounds.